stashapp/CommunityScrapers/README.md

 In case of errors/no results during scraping make sure to check stash's log section (Settings->Logs->Log Level Debug) for more info.

+For more info please check the scraping help [section](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Scraping.md)

 ## Contributing
 Contributions are always welcome!
-Use the [Scraping Configuration](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/ScraperDevelopment.md) wiki entry to get started and stop by the [Discord](https://discord.gg/2TsNFKt) #the-scraping-initiative channel with any questions.
+Use the [Scraping Configuration](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/ScraperDevelopment.md) help section to get started and stop by the [Discord](https://discord.gg/2TsNFKt) #the-scraping-initiative channel with any questions.

 The last line of a scraper definition (`.yml` file) must be the last updated date, in the following format:
 `# Last Updated Month Day, Year`